top of page

 WHY VOTE FOR KATELYN LOGIE?

 Justice of the Peace judges in Texas are not required to be attorneys.
 Katelyn Logie is an ATTORNEY.
 This court has jurisdiction over lawsuits up to $20,000 and evictions.
+The judge presides over jury trials and decides guilt or innocence in criminal cases.

 If elected, I will use my knowledge and experience to apply the law fairly and consistently, so that every person’s right to due process is respected.